-- 1. Press the w front defroster button. - 2.
-Turn the \$\foats fan speed control dial to the desired position. - 3.
-Turn the temperature control dial to the desired position between the middle and the hot position. - · To quickly remove ice or fog from the windows, turn the \$ fan speed control dial to the highest setting and the temperature control to the full HOT position
+- 1. Press the \overleftarrow{W} front defroster button. - 2.
+Turn the stan speed control dial to the desired position. - 3.
+Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the stan speed control dial to the highest setting and the temperature control to the full HOT position.

-· When the position is selected, the air conditioner automatically turns on if the outside temperature is more than 36°F (2°C).
+When the W position is selected, the air conditioner automatically turns on if the outside temperature is more than 36°F (2°C).
 This dehumidifies the air which helps defog the windshield.
-The mode automatically turns off. allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
-The recirculation mode cannot be activated in the www position.
+The C mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
+The recirculation mode cannot be activated in the W position.